B.M.E. Music Education, Susquehanna University

 An instrumental specialist, Nate Buonviri is Assistant Professor of Music Education at Temple, where he has taught Percussion Methods, Introduction to Music Teaching and Learning, Teaching Instrumental Music to Inclusive Populations, Theory I, Jazz Education—Instrumental, Collaboration and Creativity, Measurement and Evaluation, and Music Education Through Contemporary Ensembles.
 Before coming to Temple, he taught instrumental music in high schools in Texas and California.

 Buonviri has presented research and workshops at local, regional, national, and international conferences.
 His main research interest is aural skills pedagogy, with additional interests in percussion performance and pedagogy, and jazz pedagogy.
-He has published articles and reviews in Percussive Notes, The Instrumentalist, Research and Issues in Music Education, and Music Educators Journal.
+He is published in Journal of Research in Music Education, Update: Applications of Research in Music Education, Percussive Notes, The Instrumentalist, Research and Issues in Music Education, and Music Educators Journal.

 Buonviri is an active orchestral musician with Utah Festival Opera, and has performed with the Dallas Symphony Orchestra, Empire Brass, and Nell Carter.
 He recorded two CDs with the Dallas Wind Symphony, under the direction of Jerry Junkin and Frederick Fennell.